Effects of the long-range neutrino-mediated force in atomic phenomena: Abstract

 \section{Abstract}

 As known, electron vacuum polarization by nuclear Coulomb field produces Uehling potential with the range $\hbar/2m_e c$.
 Similarly, neutrino vacuum polarization by $Z$ boson field produces long range potential $\sim G_F^2/r^5$ with a very large range $\hbar/2m_{\nu}c$.
-Measurements of macroscopic effects produced by potential $G_{eff}^2/r^5$ give limits on the effective interaction constant $G_{eff}$ which exceed Fermi constant $G_F$ by many orders of magnitude, while limits from spectroscopy of simple atomic systems are approaching the standard model predictions.
-In the present paper we consider limits on $G_{eff}$ from muonium, positronium, hydrogen and deuterium spectra and isotope shift in hydrogen and heavy atoms including corrections leading to the King plot non-linearity.
+Measurements of macroscopic effects produced by potential $G_{\rm{eff}}^2/r^5$ give limits on the effective interaction constant $G_{\rm{eff}}$ which exceed Fermi constant $G_F$ by many orders of magnitude, while limits from spectroscopy of simple atomic systems are approaching the Standard Model predictions.
+In the present paper we consider limits on $G_{\rm{eff}}$ from hydrogen, muonium, positronium, deuteron, and molecular hydrogen.
+Constraints are also obtained on fifth force parameterised by Yukawa-type potential mediated by a scalar particle.